Mount Everest reconnaissance from Nepal: 1952 Cho Oyu reconnaissance

-However, already in May 1951 Nepal had accepted a Swiss application to attempt Everest.
-Shipton went to Zurich to tell the Swiss of his findings and there were discussions about various proposals for a combined Swiss–British team but nothing came of these.
+In May 1951 Nepal had already accepted a Swiss application to attempt Everest in 1952.
+Helpfully, Shipton went to Zurich to tell the Swiss of his discoveries and there were discussions about various proposals for a combined Swiss–British team but nothing came of these.
 Instead, Nepal gave permission for a British attempt on Cho Oyu in 1952 followed by Everest in 1953.

 In preparation for Everest in 1953, Cho Oyu was used to test climbers and equipment, particularly oxygen sets.
 With Shipton in charge they established base camp on 29 April 1952 and made an unsuccessful attempt up the southwest ridge.
 Worried about being spotted by Chinese troops, Shipton was unwilling to mount a full scale attempt from Tibet where the climbing seemed easier although he allowed an exploratory party led by Ed Hillary which, hampered by the lack of logistical support, had to turn back at 22400 ft.
 Hillary later said he felt "almost a sense of shame that we'd allowed ourselves to admit defeat so easily".

 Griffith Pugh had been the expedition physiologist, preparing for this role again in 1953.
 His formal recommendations to the Himalayan Committee included: fitness and team spirit essential; oxygen equipment necessary above South Col; closed-circuit oxygen favoured; clothing to be individually tailored; general and food hygiene important; climbers must acclimatise above 15000 ft for at least 36 days; poor acclimatisation should not lead to rejection – cause could be temporary illness.